 Lucinda beaches are groomed by beach-combers.
 The ocean front beaches have an endless supply of shells, washed up coral, driftwood and even occasional bottles – be sure to check for messages.

-A long walk along an untamed beach to re-connect with nature and yourself.
+A long walk along an untamed beach is a great way to re-connect with nature and yourself.

 Dungeness Boat Ramp is located 2 km from Lucinda township.
 There are several accommodation choices available here through Booking.com.
 They are located near the water and some have facilities to moor your boat.

-10.Visit Broadwater Park for a fresh water swim and a BBQ
+10.Visit Broadwater Park for a fresh water swim, BBQ and walk